suizokukan/katal/README.md

 Read a directory, select some files according to a configuration file (leaving aside the duplicates), copy the selected files in a target directory.
 Once the target directory is filled with some files, a database is added to the directory to avoid future duplicates.
 You can add new files to the target directory by using Katal one more time, with a different source directory.

+Katal can also be used to create a "mirror database" from a source, without copying the files in the tarrget directory (see the --mirroronly option).

 Caveats :

 * Katal uses sqlite3 databases since sqlite3 is supported out-of-the-box by Python
 * Katal is slow, very slow : you could speed up the execution by reducing the amount of console messages but the core is absolutely inefficient.
 * Katal isn't immune to unexpected shutdowns/programs' stops.
+* please use the `--usentfsprefix` option if you read files from a NTFS volume.

 #(3) installation and tests